Gisele Sets A Record, Steals The Show At The Olympics Opening Ceremony

-The Olympics haven't exactly enjoyed an auspicious start.
+The Olympics haven't exactly gotten off to an auspicious start.
 People have arrived in Rio to find the village unfinished, the crime rate astronomical, and the water unsafe to swim in.
 Of course, Rio isn’t alone in that regard.

 The ceremony also celebrated Alberto Santos Dumont, whom the Brazilians believe beat the Wright Brothers to be the first in flight.